 To pay for your traffic violation online in Qatar, you must visit the Qatar Traffic Police website and log into your account.
 Once logged in, you can view your traffic violations and pay them using a credit or debit card.

 To check your traffic fine in Qatar, you must visit the Qatar Traffic Police website and log into your account.
-Once logged in, you can click on traffic violation and check the fine amount.
+Once logged in, you can click on a traffic violation and check the fine amount.
 You can also call the Qatar Traffic Police hotline at +974-444-7766 to inquire about your traffic fine.

 You will typically know about your traffic violation within a few days after it occurs.
 The Qatar Traffic Police will send you a notice of the breach by mail or email, and you will have 14 days to pay the fine.
 Late fees will be added if you do not pay the fine within 14 days.